How to make a timezone aware datetime object

 I’m having some weird issues with pytz’s .localize() function.
 Sometimes it wouldn’t make adjustments to the localized datetime:

-get a local timezone name, but that name is not compatible with pytz.timezone
+We can use time.tzname get a local timezone name, but that name is not compatible with pytz.timezone.

 I am try creating a datetime object in python using datetime and pytz, the offset shown is wrong.

-This is just another post on pytz
+This is just another post on pytz.

 The first is to use the localize() method provided by the pytz library.
 This is used to localize a naive datetime (datetime with no timezone information):